juniorprincewang/virtio-cuda-module/README.md

 # virtio-cuda-module
 This is the para-virtualized front driver of cuda-supported qemu and test case.

 The user runtime wrappered library in VM (guest OS) provides CUDA runtime access, interfaces of memory allocation, CUDA commands, and passes cmds to the driver.

-The front-end driver is responsible for the memory management, data movement, analyzing the ioctl cmds from the customed library, and passing the cmds by the control channel.
+The front-end driver is responsible for the memory management, transferring data, analyzing the ioctl cmds from the customed library, and passing the cmds by the control channel.

 ## Installation

 ### Prerequisites

+The our experiment environment is as follows:

 #### Host